 Mash one ripe banana.

-Add one egg, two tablespoons oil, and ¾ cup milk.
-Whisk together.
+Add 1 egg, 2 tablespoons oil, and ¾ cup milk—whisk together.

-Remove preheated pan and coat with one tablespoon butter.
+Remove preheated pan and coat with 1 tablespoon of butter.

 Mix dry.
-1 cup flour, two tablespoons sugar, two teaspoon baking powder, ½ teaspoon salt.
+1 cup of flour, 2 tablespoons of sugar, 2 teaspoons of baking powder, and ½ teaspoon salt.
 Mix wet into dry.

-Pour into the heated pan and top with ¼ cup chopped nuts.
-I like walnuts, but pecans are fine or just skip the nuts.
+Pour into the heated pan and top with ¼ cup of chopped nuts.
+I like walnuts, but pecans are okay or skip the nuts.

 - 1 banana - ripe